HorusPay/eos-smart-contracts/contracts/horustokenio/README.md

 ### stakehorus

-This action lets a HORUS token holder stake their tokens for themselves in order to get access to claim staking rewards.
+This action lets a HORUS token holder stake their tokens for themselves (or another account) in order to get access to claim staking rewards.
 A minimum of 10.0000 HORUS must be staked to participate in staking rewards.
 Rewards are earned by staking HORUS tokens for longer than 7 days.
 After 7 days payouts can be claimed in the form of ECASH.
 ECASH is rewarded proportionally to the amount of
 HORUS staked and will be issued at a 1% monthly rate of the staked HORUS for a stake greater than or equal to 1 million HORUS,